-Henry Boyd, a skilled carpenter, was born into slavery in Kentucky in 1802.
-Young Henry wanted to be a carpenter.
 He learned early that many Black carpenters used their skills to buy their freedom.
-In 1826, after purchasing his freedom, 24 year old Henry Boyd moved to Cincinnati.
+At 18, Boyd was allowed to work extra jobs to earn money to buy his freedom.
+In 1826, after purchasing his freedom, 24-year-old Henry Boyd moved to Cincinnati.

-The Boyd Bedstead was a bed constructed with wooden rails that connected the headboard and footboard giving the bed a firm structure compared to other beds in the early 19th century.
+The Boyd Bedstead was a bed constructed with wooden rails and wood screws that connected the headboard and footboard giving the bed a firm structure compared to other beds in the early 19th century.
+This invention was patented in 1833.
 This durable and sturdy construction is common in bedding styles today.